griptape-ai/griptape-cli/README.md

     ```
 8. Now that your Structure is registered and built with environment variables, use the example client program to call Skatepark's API for running the Structure.

-> [!IMPORTANT]
-> The client program is an _example_ for how to interact with the Managed Structure's API.
-It is useful for testing your Managed Structure locally, but ultimately you will want to integrate your Managed Structure with your own application.

     Navigate to the `example-client` directory.
     ```bash
     cd example-client